Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Launch the VPN app and sign in.
 Complete any on-screen verification steps.

-Open the Disney+ VPN app and log in.
+Open the Disney+ app and log in.

-Fully close the Disney+ VPN app and clear caches.
+Fully close the Disney+ app and clear caches.
 You’ll have to go into your device’s app manager to do this.

 Open your VPN app and connect to a server in the country you want to access.